manifold-inc/targon/README.md

 ### PM2
 In order to run Targon, you must have a VLLM instance up and running.

-First, install VLLM and JSON Schema on your machin
+First, install VLLM and JSON Schema on your machine
 ```bash
 pip install vllm jsonschema
 ```